zazuetaz/dsc-mod-4-project-online-ds-pt-071519/Project Description ReadMe.md

 * Given a raw data set, predict which zip codes will have the best rate of return over the next 5 years.

-### Final Project Summary

-Greeley, CO, Boise City, ID, and Redmond, OR were the three cities that contained the 5 zip codes I selected as being the best to invest in to maximize return on investment over the next 5 years.
-These zip codes met a number of criteria: they have growing populations, they had the highest average annual growth in property value during the time period of 2010-2018, and they had the highest projected return on investment on the property over the period of 2018-2023.

 ### The Project